vwkd/code-web/README.md

+## Symbol reference

+- 👍 / 👎 new / old way of doing things, prefer new way
+- 🚫 deprecated, should not be used
+- ❗️important, make sure you understand this
+- ⚠️ attention, make sure you definitely understand this
+- ❓unconfirmed statement, not sure yet

 ## Contributing

 Contributions are always welcome if you like to write in the same style.
 For a detailed style guide see [CONTRIBUTING](CONTRIBUTING.md).